Izder456/mlcpai/README.md

 * c+p all of the text in the file to the program and it will train

 ## example sqlite database
-* There is an exmmple sqlite database if you want to just start talking to the bot at /EXAMPLE/mlcpai.sqlite & /EXAMPLE/mlcpai.sqlite.journal
+* There is an example sqlite database if you want to just start talking to the bot at /EXAMPLE/mlcpai.sqlite & /EXAMPLE/mlcpai.sqlite.journal
 * The sqlite database must be in the same dir as main.py!!!!

 ## A side note